 There's always something going on in Val Thorens!
 Amongst the regular Val Thorens events are festivities at Christmas and New Year, and Apotheose Days and Dutch week at the end of the season.
 In the school holidays, there's entertainment for kids, as well as torchlit descents by the ESF, and fireworks.
 You can see top-class sports events in Val Thorens too, including the Trophée Andros and World Cup Skicross races.
 The Tuesday classical and jazz concerts at the church are always popular.

-La Grande Première is the first big weekend of the season, with 15,000 skiers anticipated on both days.
-Val Thorens is promising that 80% of the ski area will be open.
+La Grande Première is the first big weekend of the season, with lots of skiers anticipated on both days.

 It's a chance to test the new models of skis and snowboards from 60 brands, including (skis) Atomic, Black Crows, Blizzard, Dynastar, Head, K2, Nordica, Rossignol, Salomon, Scott, and Volkl; and (snowboards) Burton, K2, Nidecker, Oakley, Drake, and Roxy.
 There'll also be touring skis and snowbikes to try out.